tinang/feed/README.md

 ```

 ## Production
-After running `gulp default`, production `dist` will be created, then just copy `dist` folder and run app
+After running `gulp default`, production `dist` will be created, then just copy `dist` folder and run app.
+If app is not root path, please update `base` url on `index.html`

 ## Demo
 Please **allow popup** to provide authorized access to Twitter Api.